Shehab-Abdullah-Alfariee/Bank-cpp/README.md

 ---

-## 🧾 Features
+🚀 Features

-- Display all clients with formatted table view
+✅ Display client list
-- Add new client with validation (no duplicated account numbers)
+✅ Add new client
-- Delete existing client safely
-- Update client information interactively
+✅ Update client information
+✅ Delete client
-- Search for a client by account number
+✅ Search for a client by account number
+✅ Deposit money
+✅ Withdraw money (with balance validation)
+✅ View total bank balances
-- Persistent data storage using `Clients.txt`
+✅ Persistent storage using a text file (Clients.txt)
-- Clean console UI with reusable helper functions

 ---
+🧠 What I Learned

+Working with structs (sClient).
+CRUD implementation in C++.
+Input validation.
+File handling (fstream).
+String parsing and splitting.
+Clean console UI.
+Using vectors to store records.
+Data persistence.

 ## 🧬 Data Structure
 Each client consists of: